Glazer ownership of Manchester United: Refinancing

 The debt taken on by the Glazers to finance the takeover was split between the club and the family; between £265 million and £275 million was secured against Manchester United's assets, putting the club into debt for the first time since James Gibson saved them in 1931.
-This loan was provided by three New York hedge funds: Citadel, Och-Ziff Capital Management and Perry Capital.
+This loan was provided by three American hedge funds: Citadel, Och-Ziff Capital Management and Perry Capital.
 The total amount was £660 million, on which interest payments came to £62 million a year.
 The club stated, "The value of Manchester United has increased in the last year, which is why lenders want to invest in the club ...
 This move represents good housekeeping and it ensures that Sir Alex Ferguson will be provided with sufficient funds to compete in the transfer market."
 The Manchester United Supporters Trust responded, "'The amount of money needed to be repaid overall is huge ...
 The interest payment is one thing but what about the actual £660 million?
 It is difficult to see how these sums can be reached without significant increases in ticket prices, which, as we always suspected, means the fans will effectively be paying for someone to borrow money to own their club."
 Under the terms of the Glazers' refinancing, as they were unable to repay bondholders by 16 August 2010, the overall interest rate on the loans rose from 14.25% to 16.25%, resulting in annual payments of around £38 million.